Types of Degrees Managerial Economics Majors Are Getting

 What Can You Do With a Managerial Economics Major?

 Below is a list of occupations associated with managerial economics:

 |Job Title||Job Growth Rate||Median Salary|

-Managerial economics majors often go into careers where salaries can range from $63,000 to $117,000.
+Average salaries range from $63,240 to $117,180 (25th to 75th percentile) for careers related to managerial economics.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Managerial Economics Major Jobs
+Amount of Education Required for Careers Related to Managerial Economics

 Find out what the typical degree level is for managerial economics careers below.

 |Education Level||Percentage of Workers|